weshy007/delani-studio/README.md

 ## DELANI STUDIOS
-This is a project on making Delani Studios Webpage
+This is a project of making Delani Studios Webpage

 ## Getting Started
 First you `git clone` the project into your machine and open it with the Virtual studio code.
 So that is `git clone https://weshy007.github.io/delani-studio/`

-## TECHONOLOGIES USED
+## TECHNOLOGIES USED
 - HTML
 - CSS
 - JavaScript